chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 To create a Twitter Developer account, see this link: https://developer.twitter.com/en/docs/basics/getting-started

-## Let's get started using Python-Twitter
+## Let's get started using Python-Twitter Scraping Pt.
+1

 ### First - what is Jupyter Notebook?